ellemouton/website/content/drafts/onion-routing-prelims.md

 - Each hop can read the payload for each hop that follows.
 This leaks who the receiver is.
-- Each hop is told Alice’s public key and so they all know who is sending to the receiver.
+- Each hop is told Alice’s public key, and so they all know who is sending to the receiver.
 - Even if the individual payloads were encrypted, the packet gets smaller and smaller further along the path and so intermediary nodes would be able to guess how far they are away from the final hop based on the packet length.